cockroachdb/docs/v22.1/upgrade-cockroach-version.md

 ## Step 3.
 Decide how the upgrade will be finalized

 {{site.data.alerts.callout_info}}
-This step is relevant only when upgrading from {{ page.version.previous_version }}.x to {{ page.version.version }}.
+This step is relevant only when upgrading from {{ previous_version }}.x to {{ page.version.version }}.
 For upgrades within the {{ page.version.version }}.x series, skip this step.
 {{site.data.alerts.end}}

 By default, after all nodes are running the new version, the upgrade process will be **auto-finalized**.
 This will enable certain [features and performance improvements introduced in {{ page.version.version }}](#features-that-require-upgrade-finalization).
-However, it will no longer be possible to perform a downgrade to {{ page.version.previous_version }}.
+However, it will no longer be possible to perform a downgrade to {{ previous_version }}.
 In the event of a catastrophic failure or corruption, the only option will be to start a new cluster using the old binary and then restore from one of the backups created prior to performing the upgrade.
 For this reason, **we recommend disabling auto-finalization** so you can monitor the stability and performance of the upgraded cluster before finalizing the upgrade, but note that you will need to follow all of the subsequent directions, including the manual finalization in [step 5](#step-5-finish-the-upgrade):

-1. [Upgrade to {{ page.version.previous_version }}](../{{ page.version.previous_version }}/upgrade-cockroach-version.html), if you haven't already.
+1. [Upgrade to {{ previous_version }}](../{{ previous_version }}/upgrade-cockroach-version.html), if you haven't already.

 2. Start the [`cockroach sql`](cockroach-sql.html) shell against any node in the cluster.